kenweechin/recipe-app/README.md

 ![Navbar](/documentation/screenshots/homenavbar.png)

-The logo of the website is located at the top left position, whereas the remaining navigation links (Home, All Recipes, Log In, Register) for non-registered user, (Home, All Recipes, Log In, Register, Profile, Add Recipe) for registered user are situated at top right corner.
+The logo of the website is located at the top-left position, whereas the remaining navigation links (Home, All Recipes, Login, Register) for the non-registered user, (Home, All Recipes, Login, Register, Profile, Add Recipe) for the registered user are situated at top right corner.
 Both MEALBOOK and Home navigation links are redirected to the home page.
-In a tablet and mobile resolution, the navbar is collapsed into a burger bar icon and a sidenav bar will pop out once clicked.
+In a tablet and mobile resolution, the navbar is collapsed into a burger bar icon and a side nav bar will pop out once clicked.

 ### **Home Navigation Bar for non-registered user**